MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

   /// Note that this is only available when the process `Kind` is
   /// `COREWEBVIEW2_PROCESS_KIND_RENDERER`
   /// and it's called from `ICoreWebView2GetProcessInfosWithDetailsCompletedHandler`.
-  /// Else, it returns a HRESULT error code and `null` for `FrameInfo` list.
+  /// Else, it returns an empty `FrameInfo` collection.
   ///
   /// \snippet ProcessComponent.cpp AssociatedFrameInfos
   [propget] HRESULT AssociatedFrameInfos(